-Req.-1.1: The program to show that an established learning taxonomy appropriately formulates the expected learning outcomes, are aligned to the vision and mission of the university and are known to all stakeholders.
+Req.-1.1: The steps to show that the expected learning outcomes are appropriately formulated in accordance with an established learning taxonomy, are aligned to the vision and mission of the university and are known to all stakeholders.

-Master of Arts Program in Tourism Management (International Program) has defined the expected learning outcomes of the program reflecting the needs of stakeholders, including students and graduates, teachers, faculty administrators, university administrators, graduate users or entrepreneurs or the labor market and communities that receive various academic services of the faculty.
+Doctor of Philosophy Program in Tourism Management (International Program) has defined the expected learning outcomes of the program reflecting the needs of stakeholders, including students and graduates, teachers, faculty administrators, university administrators, graduate users or entrepreneurs or the labor market and communities that receive various academic services of the faculty.
 The acquisition process of PLOs is as follows.